AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     ![az-login-1.png](../media/az-login-1.png)

-1. Enter the **Username** and **Password** provided in the **Resources** tab of this lab environment.
+1. You should see a new pop-up asking you to sign in.
+Enter the **Username** and **Password** provided in the **Resources** tab of this lab environment.
 Ensure you use the Azure credentials provided, this is different than the username and password used to sign in to the VM.
 Your username should look something like `azureuser-45536656@LODSPRODMCA.onmicrosoft.com`.
+If you don't see this pop-up, you may need to minimize Visual Studio Code.

     ![az-login-2.png](../media/az-login-2.png)

 1. After entering your credentials, you should see a page asking you if you want to stay signed in to all your apps.
-Enter **Ok**.
+Select **Ok**.

 1. Then, you will see another page saying that you're all set.
-Enter **Done**.
+Select **Done**.

-1. Finally, after all pop-ups have been cleared, confirm the subscription back in the terminal.
+1. Finally, after all pop-ups have been cleared, confirm the subscription back in the terminal in Visual Studio Code.
 There will only be one subscription id listed, enter **1** in the terminal to confirm your subscription.

 1. Now that we are authenticated to the Azure CLI, run the script to configure the necessary role assignments for your user.
 This will allow you to access Azure Cosmos DB and Azure OpenAI using Microsoft Entra ID.